 Unfortunately, our eyes are only sensitive enough to see around 2,500 stars maximum as we look up into a clear night sky on a moonless night.
-But with the right kind of telescope, like the Hubble Space telescope, it is possible to find faint evidence of light from distant galaxies that has travelled more than ten billion years to get here.
+But with the right kind of telescope, like the Hubble Space telescope, it is possible to find faint evidence of light from distant galaxies that has travelled for billions of years to get here.

-Once the basics of light have been discussed, the most important ground to cover in subsequent articles concerns the way that our eyes are tuned to respond to the band of wavelengths of light that produce the sensation of colours between red and violet.
-These are the wavelengths of light that make it through the atmosphere to our planet’s surface without microwaving or burning us to cinders.
-It is this same range of wavelengths that directly powers the entire canopy of plant life that covers our planet, both on land and at sea.
+Once the basics of light have been discussed, the most important ground to cover in subsequent articles concerns the way that our eyes are tuned to respond to the band of wavelengths of light that produce the colours between red and violet.
+These are the wavelengths of light that make it through the atmosphere to our planet’s surface.
+We are fortunate that, at sea level, the band is so narrow, because otherwise we would be microwaved or burned to cinders.
+It is this same small range of wavelengths that directly powers the entire canopy of plant life that covers our planet, both on land and at sea.

 Visual perception is the human ability to see and interpret our surrounding.
-It results from the collaboration between eyeballs and brain.
-Although processing of visual information starts within the retina of each eye, it is our brain’s extraordinary ability to translate purely visual information into thoughts, language, speech and writing that exemplifies human experience.
+It results from a collaboration between eyeballs and brain.
+Although the processing of visual information starts within the retina of each eye, it is our brain’s extraordinary ability to translate purely visual information about light into the thoughts, language, speech and writing that exemplifies human experience.

-- When light enters my eyes, the lenses form two tiny images, one in each eye, in the same way as a camera does.
+- When light enters my eyes, the lenses form tiny images in the same way a camera does.

 - Each image is two dimensional and covers a maximum of 32mm measured across the surface of each retina from side to side and top to bottom.